Unfinished oak vs white: Best finishes for internal bifold doors

 Unfinished oak vs white: which one should you choose?

 If you’re looking for a completely customisable bifolding door, with maximum flexibility in the finish, and you don’t mind doing some of the work yourself, unfinished oak is ideal.

 Unfinished oak is also a good choice if you’re on a limited budget since this often works out a little cheaper than a fully finished option.

-If you’re looking for something timeless that will arrive ready to hang, and your budget is flexible, then a white bifold door will be the perfect solution for your home.
+If you have a flexible budget and you’re looking for something timeless that will arrive ready to hang, then white internal bifold doors will be the perfect solution for your home.